[Analysis] EU Commission's €1.75trn recovery package - key points

 The EU Commission on Wednesday (27 May) unveiled its recovery plan and revised budget aimed at restarting the European economy after it came to a standstill due to the coronavirus lockdowns.

-The EU is facing its biggest economic slump in its history and the commission hopes that an over trillion-euro budget and a €750bn recovery package will help avoid the recession turning into a prolonged economic depression.
+The EU is facing its biggest economic slump in its history and the commission hopes that an over a trillion-euro budget and a €750bn recovery package will help avoid the recession turning into a prolonged economic depression.

 Join EUobserver today